 PRODUCTS INSTALLED:

-The S&P TD-MIXVENT & TD-SILENT series of inline duct fans have been specially designed to maximize the airflow performance with minimal noise levels within the smallest and most compact of housing sizes.
-This makes the TD-MIXVENT & TD-SILENT series is the ultimate solution for small to medium-sized ventilation installations which require a high airflow to pressure ratio and occupy only the minimum space possible.
-Example: false ceiling voids, cabinets, and many other limited space environments.
+The S&P TD-MIXVENT and TD-SILENT series of inline duct fans have been specially designed to maximize the airflow performance with minimal noise levels within the smallest and most compact of housing sizes.
+This makes the TD-MIXVENT and TD-SILENT fans the ultimate solution for small to medium-sized ventilation installations that require a high airflow to pressure ratio and occupy only the minimum space possible (like false ceiling voids, cabinets, and many other limited space environments).

-TD SILENT As the name suggests these fans are extremely quiet, low profile “Mixed-flow” fans.
+As the name suggests, these TD fans are extremely quiet, low-profile “Mixed-flow” fans.
 Manufactured in plastic material with an external connection box, the body is easily dismantled with a full-speed controllable, single-speed motor.
 Sound waves are directed through the perforated inner skin and absorbed by a layer of sound-absorbent insulation.
-Plus the TD-SILENT is fitted with rubber gaskets on the inlet and outlet to absorb vibrations.
+Plus, the TD-SILENT is fitted with rubber gaskets on the inlet and outlet to absorb vibrations.

 TD-SILENT’s compact design and low noise level make it the ideal solution for removing contaminated air from school rooms.